mondersky/tabscolor-vscode/README.md

 ## About tabscolor

-This extension let you color your editor tabs without even using commands.
-A very useful feature that has never been implemented in vscode.
+This extension let you color the background of your editor tabs without using any commands.
+Useful when working on a project with multiple tabs.
+The extension is still in an experimental phase.

+## How to use

+Install the extension, restart your vs code, right click on any tab and chose "color"

+## This extension can :

+- change the background color of any tab title using the contextual menu

+## This extension can't (yet) :

+- change the whole background of the editor page

+- assign colors to tabs using regex

+- set custom colors

+## Available commands:

+- clear all tabs colors

 ## Contributors Welcome